Insteon Binding

 # Process

 The responder listens to messages from the controller, and reacts to them.
-Note that except for the case of a motion detector (which is just a controller to the modem), the modem controls the device (e.g. send on/off messages to it), and the device controls the modem (so the modem learns about the switch being toggled.
+Note that except for the case of a motion detector (which is just a controller to the modem), the modem controls the device (e.g. send on/off messages to it), and the device controls the modem, so it learns about the switch being toggled.
 For this reason, most devices and in particular switches/dimmers should be linked twice, with one taking the role of controller during the first linking, and the other acting as controller during the second linking process.
 To do so, first press and hold the "Set" button on the modem until the light starts blinking.
-Then press and hold the "Set" button on the remote device, e.g. the light switch, until it double beeps (the light on the modem should go off as well.
+Then press and hold the "Set" button on the remote device, e.g. the light switch, until it double beeps (the light on the modem should go off as well).
 Now do exactly the reverse: press and hold the "Set" button on the remote device until its light starts blinking, then press and hold the "Set" button on the modem until it double beeps, and the light of the remote device (switch) goes off.

-# Insteon Features
+# Insteon Devices

-Since Insteon devices can have multiple features (for instance a switchable relay and a contact sensor) under a single Insteon address, an openHAB item is not bound to a device, but to a given feature of a device.
+Since Insteon devices can have multiple features (for instance a switchable relay and a contact sensor) under a single Insteon device, an openHAB item is not bound to a device, but to a given feature of a device.
 For example, the following lines would create two Number items referring to the same thermostat device, but to different features of it:

-Number thermostatCoolPoint "cool point [%.1f °F]" { channel="insteon:device:home:32F422:coolSetPoint" }
+Number:Temperature thermostatCoolSetpoint "cool setpoint [%.1f °F]" { channel="insteon:device:home:32f422:cool-setpoint" }

-Number thermostatHeatPoint "heat point [%.1f °F]" { channel="insteon:device:home:32F422:heatSetPoint" }
+Number:Temperature thermostatHeatSetpoint "heat setpoint [%.1f °F]" { channel="insteon:device:home:32f422:heat-setpoint" }

-# Simple Light Switches
+# Switches

 The following example shows how to configure a simple light switch (2477S) in the .items file:

-Switch officeLight "office light" { channel="insteon:device:home:AABBCC:switch" }
+Switch officeLight "office light" { channel="insteon:device:home:aabbcc:switch" }

-# Simple Dimmers
+# Dimmers

 Here is how to configure a simple dimmer (2477D) in the .items file:

-Dimmer kitchenChandelier "kitchen chandelier" { channel="insteon:device:home:AABBCC:dimmer" }
+Dimmer kitchenChandelier "kitchen chandelier" { channel="insteon:device:home:aabbcc:dimmer" }

 Bridge insteon:network:home [port="/dev/ttyUSB0"] {